dnr/styx/cmd/spin/README.md

 It's a Nix pinning tool, like npins or flakes or many others.

-Basically, I added "tarball" support to Styx for downloading nixpkgs, and by the time I was done, I realized I had made half of a pinning tool.
-So I just made the other half.
+Basically, I added "tarball" support to Styx for downloading nixpkgs, and by the time I was done, I realized I had made the backend of a pinning tool.
+So I just made a tiny frontend for it.
+It's like 200 lines of Go plus 30 lines of Nix.

 ## What's different about it?

+The only really new idea here is to break up the concept of "pinning" into a few
+pieces:

+- Taking an "input" and resolving it and locking it.
+This is provided by the tarball manifest feature in Styx.
+- Actually getting the bytes of the input to your disk.
+This is provided by the rest of Styx.
+- A UI+library for adding/updating/removing inputs and using them from your Nix code.
+This is Spin.

+The first two parts could be used as a backend for other pinning tools, even including flakes, and maybe some day I'll write that integration (or you will).
-Not much really, the main thing is that it integrates with Styx and uses Styx to fetch inputs, which comes with all the advantages of Styx for saving bandwidth and disk space.
+In the meantime, Spin is a simple way to do pinning using Styx as the backend, which comes with all the advantages of Styx for saving bandwidth and disk space and avoiding downloads of unused data.

-Most inputs are small so it doesn't make much difference.
+Of course, most inputs are small so it doesn't make much difference.
 Nixpkgs is pretty big and using Styx to download only deltas is nice.

 ## Should I use it?